 Russia has an extensive rail network.
 Long-distance trains connect most Russian towns and cities.
 Moscow and St Petersburg are linked by a high-speed train which completes the journey in about four hours.
 It’s best to arrange train tickets online well ahead of time.
 Even though this may be the more expensive option, it saves time standing in queues.

-Train travel is the most comfortable means of travelling around Russia.
-However, pickpockets are known to operate on long-distance trains and expats should keep a close eye on their valuables at all times.
+Train travel is the most comfortable means of travelling around Russia, but pickpockets are known to operate on long-distance trains and expats should keep a close eye on their valuables at all times.

 The Trans-Siberian Express